 In order to recover full compensation for your workplace injury, you will need to file a personal injury lawsuit.
 While Indiana's workers' compensation law protects employers from personal injury lawsuits in most cases, it does not prevent injured workers from suing third parties for their injury-related losses.
 Construction site accidents, trucking and auto accidents, slip and fall accidents, and other work-related accidents will all frequently trigger personal injury claims against third parties.

-At the Caress Law Group, our Indianapolis work injury attorneys have over 20 years of experience representing injured workers in personal injury settlement negotiations and litigation.
+At Caress Worland Law Group, our Indianapolis work injury attorneys have over 20 years of experience representing injured workers in personal injury settlement negotiations and litigation.
 We have successfully represented clients in cases against property owners, product manufacturers, negligent drivers, and various other third parties.
 If you were injured at work, we encourage you to contact us for a free consultation.
 Our attorneys will tell you if you have a case.
 And if you do, we will fight aggressively to win the compensation you deserve.

 There are numerous reasons why an individual or company other than your employer may be legally responsible for an injury you sustain at work.
 Some of the more common reasons to pursue a personal injury claim for a work-related injury include: